News

 High Pressure Sodium Lamp: Lighting Explained

-High Pressure Sodium (HPS) lamps have been a staple in the lighting industry for decades, particularly in applications where efficiency and brightness are essential.
-Known for their distinctive yellow-orange glow, these lamps are widely used in street lighting, industrial facilities, and horticulture.
-This article provides an overview of how HPS lamps work, their advantages, and their applications, offering a clear understanding of this widely used lighting technology.
+High Pressure Sodium (HPS) lamps have been a long-standing solution in the lighting industry, especially in applications where high efficiency and strong luminous output are critical.
+Recognized by their characteristic yellow-orange illumination, these lamps are widely adopted in street lighting, industrial environments, and horticultural systems.
+This article provides a clear overview of how HPS lamps operate, their key advantages, and their main application areas.

 Understanding High Pressure Sodium Lamps